nhs-england-tools/github-permissions-elevation/README.md

 ## Setup

-There are a few steps to configure the organisation to faciliate this app.
+There are a few steps to configure the organisation to facilitate this app.

 Clone the repository